TenderSure-Africa-SEZ/trific-platform-docs/docs/integrations/messaging/index.md

 ## Overview

-The Trific platform integrates with multiple messaging and communication services to provide comprehensive communication capabilities for clients, providers, and administrators.
+The TRIFIC platform integrates with multiple messaging and communication services to provide comprehensive communication capabilities for clients, providers, and administrators.

 ## Email Services